sorbet/sorbet/website/docs/generics.md

 ### Shortcomings of generic methods

-Most commonly, when there is something wrong with Sorbet's support for generic methods, the error message mentions something about `<top>`, or something about unreachable code.
-Whenever you see `<top>` in an error message, one of two things is happening:
+Most commonly, when there is something wrong with Sorbet's support for generic methods, the error message mentions something about `T.unknown`, or something about unreachable code.
+Whenever you see `T.unknown` in an error message relating to a generic method, one of two things is happening:

 - There is a valid error, because the method's input type was not properly constrained.
 Double check the previous section on